 If you want to breakfast like a local, you need to head to a dai pai dong – roughly translated as a big, open-air food stall.
 This one on Mee Lun Street is a city stalwart.
 Open from 8, it has been dishing out comfort food to weary folk for decades as the bustling city comes to life around them.
 Signature dishes to look out for are the tomato noodles, and crispy toast with condensed milk.

-Insider tip: Make sure to get here early because the crowds get huge and the queues get long.
+Insider’s Tip: Make sure to get here early because the crowds get huge and the queues get long.

 Address: 2 Mei Lun Street, Central

-Open From: Mon-Sat: 8 am – 5 pm
+Open From: Mon-Sat: 8am-5pm

 Elephant Grounds first popped up in a tiny spot on Gough Street back in 2013.
 Now, the café sports five locations around town and scores of loyal customers who love them for their impeccable coffee, delicious eats and spoiling treats.
 With its cool, industrial interiors – think cosy banquettes and raw wood accents – this spot sits on Caine Road right next door to the Mid-Levels escalator, making it the perfect spot to grab something delicious on your way down to work.
 Their Acai bowl is beautifully Instagrammable, or snaffle up a grilled cheese sandwich (complete with piping hot tomato soup and salad to boot) if you’re feeling peckish.
 Whatever you choose, rest assured that Elephant Grounds is one of the best breakfast places in Hong Kong.

-Insider tip: Head there for breakfast late enough in the morning, and you might just find an excuse to try one of their signature ice cream sandwiches.
+Insider’s Tip: Head there for breakfast late enough in the morning, and you might just find an excuse to try one of their signature ice cream sandwiches.